codefellows-seattle-javascript-401d19/34-priority-queue-and-2d-arrays/lab-david/README.md

 # Code Fellows 401
-## Notes + React
+## Priority Queue + 2D Arrays in Movie Theatres
-This is a note list saver thing built on ReactJS.

-## Motivation
-I want to build beautiful things (this one doesn't count as a beautiful thing).

 ## Description
-This app lets you create and save notes for a browser window session.
+This is a priority queue and a solver to figure out how many people are obstructed in a movie theatre based on a set seating assignment in a 2D array.

 ## Tech Used
-React, Babel, Webpack, SASS
+Javascript, Jest for Testing

 ## Components:
 - NoteForm : this allows a user to complete a note